 If a TTP is used, communication between each STA and the TTP is protected with a secure deterministic authenticated encryption function.

-When shared key authentication is used, each STA shares a valid rRK as defined in IETF RFC 6696 with a TTP that is capable of being used with EAP-RP.
+When shared key authentication is used, each STA shares either a valid rRK as defined in IETF RFC 6696 with a TTP that is capable of being used with EAP-RP, or a PMK cached from a previous FILS authenticated connection.

 Instruct the editor to modify section 11.11.2.2.2 as indicated: